jdm-contrib/justdelete.me-chrome-extension/_readme.md

 ## Contributing

 If you'd like to help this extension by adding a few lines of code, fork https://github.com/jdm-contrib/justdelete.me-chrome-extension and send a pull request.

+## Releasing

+Firstly tag the release in GitHub by running `git tag VERSION_NUMBER && git push origin --tags`.
+Then run `bash release.sh`, this'll will create a zip file of the latest version of the extension, which can be uploaded to the chrome store.